Do you have feedback, questions, concerns, or a complaint?

 - available health and public benefits

 - what to expect when going to court.

-If you have a concern that your questions aren’t being heard, or you feel that your legal representation isn’t meeting your expectations, then we would invite you to send a message directly to our Operations Manager, Andrew Cook.
+Suppose you are concerned that your questions aren’t being heard or feel that your legal representation isn’t meeting your expectations.
+We try to act on feedback, but we can do little to help if the feedback is vague, anonymous, or lacking in details.
+In that case, we invite you to send a message directly to our Operations Manager, Jaime Sharrow.
 You can do this by using the contact page and writing “Attention Operations Manager” in the adverse parties block.
-By using this communications method, we find that we can resolve a majority of the concerns and frustrations that our clients are having.
-It is important to us that we act on feedback, but there is little we can do to help if feedback is vague, anonymous, or lacking in details.
+Using this communications method, we find that we can resolve most of the concerns and frustrations that our clients are having.

 Q: Why are things taking so long?

 A: This is, perhaps, the concern we hear most.
 Clients are understandably eager to be done with the legal issue they are facing.
 While you wait, it feels like it is taking forever.
 Unfortunately, the legal process isn’t like fixing a clogged drain.
 For most of the problems we face, such as the blocked drain, we are used to calling a plumber.
 They then give us a date when they will do the work, and after some hours in our home, the clog is fixed.
 Lastly, we get a bill.
 Legal work, with few exceptions, never gets wrapped up so neatly.